-2021 Missouri State Fair Queen Competition
+Miss Bailey Schneider Crowned 2025 Missouri State Fair Queen

 Past Missouri State Fair Queens